 Deeley has served on the Connecticut coaching staff for 17 seasons

-John Deeley finished his 19th year with the Connecticut men's soccer program and his 15th season as an associate head coach in 2015, helping the Huskies reach the NCAA Tournament 17 times in his tenure.
+John Deeley finished his 21st year with the Connecticut men's soccer program and begins his 17th season as an associate head coach in 2017.
+Deeley has helped the Huskies reach the NCAA Tournament 17 times in his tenure.
 That stretch also includes the Huskies being ranked in the Top-25 in 17 of the 21 years he has coached.

 In 2013, Deeley and the Huskies reached the NCAA Quarterfinals for the third consecutive year, ending the season with a 12-3-8 record.
 He was named the Glen "Mooch" Myernick National Men's Assistant Coach of the Year by the National Soccer Coaches Association of America at the conclusion of the regular season, and in 2011 he was named the Top Assistant Coach by College Soccer News after the Huskies went 12-2-6 in the 2010 season.
 Before starting at UConn, Deeley spent the previous eight seasons with Ray Reid at Southern Connecticut State University in New Haven, Conn.

 At UConn, Deeley is primarily responsible for scouting opponents and breaking down the game, both mentally and in terms of analyzing game tape.
 Players and coaches alike consider him one of the most tactical minds in the game, a skill Deeley has garnered after over two decades with one of the most talented coaching staffs in the country.

 While working alongside Ray Reid over the last 20 years, Deeley helped his teams at Southern and UConn capture four National Championships (1990, 1992, 1995 and 2000) and eight national semifinal game appearances (1990, 1992, 1993, 1994, 1995, 1996, 1999 and 2000).
 During this time, Reid became the winningest active coach in the NCAA - all the while with Deeley by his side.